gom9000/gos-electronic-suite/README.md

 # Electronic Suite
 Personal hub of electronics-related repositories, organized by category.<br/>
-The work here grows from documented experiences: projects are built after the theory is experienced, libraries emerge from repeated practice.
+The work here grows from experiences: projects are built after the theory is experienced, libraries emerge from repeated practice.

-These projects, when possible, follow a *Keep It Simple* approach, where simplicity means reducing degrees of freedom: building with what is available, standard-grade components included.
+These projects, when possible, follow a *Keep It Simple* approach, where simplicity means reducing degrees of freedom: avoiding over-engineering and building with what is available, standard-grade components included.
 The constraint is part of the design, requiring extra attention to detail to ensure that hardware limitations do not compromise final functionality.

 ---